 What it’s Really Like Working for Microsoft

 Childhood friends Bill Gates and Paul Allen founded Microsoft in 1975, a business move that would make them both billionaires.
-In 2020, the tech company is still going strong, as it’s often bunched together as part of America’s Big Five tech giants, along with Amazon, Facebook, Apple, and Google.
+In 2023, the tech company is one of the largetst tech companies in the word, with a market capitlization of approximately $2.5 trillion!

 Empire Resume recently dug into what it’s like to work for Amazon, Google, and Facebook.
 So, what’s it like to work for Microsoft?

 Unlike some other big tech companies, Microsoft hasn’t been involved in as many scandals and controversies.
 It’s also not as frequently targeted by the media.
 Still, as a giant multinational corporation, employees and ex-employees say working there is like working at other huge tech companies.